This is part 3 of the Pet Project series about building a small web application from scratch.

 data validity, Jackson to easily process JSON data.
 As I am using Spring Framework and Spring Boot, a huge part of the heavy lifting is done by the framework,

-dependency injection, database access and so on.
+which includes dependency injection, database access and so on.

 The diagram below depicts a part of the model: